-Signatories commit to establishing specific goals to increase spend with vendors that are minority and women owned, sustainable, local, and build community wealth.
-In addition to setting these goals, signatories will collect and submit data on their progress toward these goals to the Healthcare Anchor Network in order to ensure accountability and transparency.
+In signing the Healthcare Anchor Network’s (HAN) Impact Purchasing Commitment (IPC), the 14 health systems sought to align their purchasing power with clinical and community efforts to improve societal health and well-being and to catalyze prosperity for all.
+Signatories strived to establish specific goals to increase spend with vendors that are local, sustainable, and that build community wealth.
+In addition, signatories collected and submitted data on their progress toward these goals to the Healthcare Anchor Network in order to ensure accountability and transparency.

 Impact Purchasing Commitment (IPC) Signatories